Tony7466/gtk/_docs/getting-started/hello-world.md

 gcc $(pkg-config --cflags gtk4) -o hello-world-gtk hello-world-gtk.c $(pkg-config --libs gtk4)
 ```

-You can run the program above by executing:
+You can then execute the program by running:

 ```shell
 ./hello-world-gtk